menglilin/Rate-limiting/README.md

 app.use("/demo", rateLimiting);
 ```

-As a API to reset the rate limiting of a specific key:
+As a API to reset rate limiting with IP:

 ```javascript
 var rateLimit = require("./app/lib/rateLimiting.js");